 - No industry involvement is required.
 Industry partners are not eligible for funding. - Non-academic collaboration partners (e.g., NGOs) may be part of the research team.
-However, the PI&C and the majority of the team members in the proposal should have a strong academic back-ground.
+However, the core team members and majority of additional team members in the proposal should have an academic background.